percona/k8spsmdb-docs/docs/operator.md

 | ----------- | ---------- |
 | string      | `monitoring-service` |

-Address of the PMM Server to collect data from the Cluster
+Address of the PMM Server to collect data from the Cluster.

 ### `pmm.mongodParams`